hieund20/pygame-dino-run/README.md

 The reason is I had commentted this code line: <code>self.up = self.up + self.g * self.t # [1] Newton's First Law of Motion: v = u + at</code>

-Next, I will define obstacles.
+<br/>

 In this game, I have two obstacles, there are: cactus and ptera (Pteranodon)

-<br/>
 Define the Cactus class:

 ```